pablomiguelppz/Kaggle-instacart-data-analysis-SQL-PowerBI-/README.md

-# Kaggle-instacart-data-analysis-SQL-PowerBI-
-Sales data extracted from kaggle, 6 csv including orders, products, etc...
-Analysis was done using SQL and PowerBI

-Retail Analytics with SQL & Power BI — Instacart Case Study
-1. Project Motivation

-Modern data roles — Data Analyst, Business Intelligence Analyst, Data Engineer — all require fluency in:

-SQL (data extraction, cleaning, aggregation)

-Power BI or Excel (data visualization & reporting)

-Realistic business context (not toy datasets)

-This project was created to showcase exactly those skills in a clean, end-to-end, employer-ready workflow.

-2. Why SQL?

-SQL is the primary language used across the industry to:

-Extract data from relational databases

-Clean & transform raw tables

-Generate aggregated business metrics

-Build datasets ready for dashboards

-Unlike Python notebooks, SQL reflects how real analysts work inside Redshift, Snowflake, BigQuery, or PostgreSQL.
-SQL is essential — every job listing requires it.

-This project demonstrates:

-Joins across 6+ tables

-Window functions

-Aggregated tables

-Data modeling

-Real business KPIs

-3. Why the Instacart Dataset?

-The Instacart Online Grocery Shopping Dataset is one of the best public retail datasets:

-Real-world transactions

-3 million+ orders

-High cardinality (products, aisles, departments)

-Multi-table relational structure

-Supports realistic business questions

-This makes it perfect for showcasing:

-SQL skills on medium-large datasets

-Metrics that look like actual retail/e-commerce analytics

-A workflow that mirrors real BI teams

-4. Business Questions

-These questions were chosen because they mirror exactly what BI analysts solve in retail & e-commerce:

-A. What departments generate the most sales?

-Which product categories drive the business?

-Which departments should be prioritized in promotions?

-B. What products have the highest reorder rate?

-Which products have strong customer loyalty?

-Which items should have inventory priority?

-C. At what times do customers place the most orders?

-Staffing decisions

-Promotion timing

-Delivery logistics

-D. What is the lifetime order behavior of customers?

-Heavy vs casual users

-Retention analysis

-Frequency of purchase

-These questions lead to the creation of clean aggregated tables that serve as sources for Power BI dashboards.

-5. Project Steps
-Step 1 — Load CSVs into PostgreSQL

-Created schema instacart

-Created all 6 tables (orders, products, departments, etc.)

-Used COPY FROM to load data

-Step 2 — SQL EDA

-Simple queries to understand:

-Row counts

-Most sold products

-Ordering times

-User ordering patterns

-Step 3 — Business Aggregations

-Materialized tables:

-agg_department_sales

-agg_reorder_rate

-agg_time_patterns

-agg_user_lifetime

-Step 4 — Power BI Dashboard

-A dashboard that answers the business questions with visuals:

-Top-selling departments

-Reorder likelihood by product

-Order heatmap (day vs hour)

-User retention metrics

-6. Skills Demonstrated
-Technical Skills

-PostgreSQL

-SQL joins & aggregations

-Schema design

-Data cleaning

-Power BI visualization

-Git version control

-Business Skills

-KPI design

-Retail category analysis

-Customer retention analysis

-Demand seasonality & time patterns

-Communicating insights clearly
+# Instacart Data Analysis with SQL and Power BI

+This project analyzes Instacart’s online grocery dataset (6 CSV files from Kaggle) using PostgreSQL for data preparation and Power BI for visualization.
+The goal is to demonstrate a realistic retail analytics workflow using SQL and standard BI practices.

+---

+## 1. Project Motivation

+Data roles such as Data Analyst, BI Analyst, and Data Engineer rely heavily on SQL for working with relational data.
+This project uses the Instacart dataset to practice SQL-based exploration, build aggregated tables for analysis, and create a dashboard that answers common retail business questions.

+---

+## 2. Why SQL

+SQL remains the main tool used across analytics teams because it allows analysts to:

+- Extract and clean data directly from databases
+- Join multiple tables efficiently
+- Build aggregated datasets for reporting
+- Create reproducible transformations

+The queries used here reflect typical workflows in PostgreSQL, Redshift, BigQuery, and other warehouse environments.

+---

+## 3. Why the Instacart Dataset

+The dataset contains over 3 million orders with detailed information on products, departments, aisles, and user ordering patterns.
+Because it is multi-table and resembles real retail data, it allows for meaningful business questions such as:

+- Which product categories perform best?
+- How loyal are customers to specific products?
+- When do users place orders?
+- How frequently do customers return?

+---

+## 4. Business Questions

+The analysis focuses on four practical questions commonly addressed in e-commerce analytics:

+### A. Which departments generate the most orders?
+Useful for understanding category performance and prioritizing promotions.

+### B. What products show strong reorder behavior?
+Helps identify loyal-user items and potential inventory priorities.

+### C. When do customers place orders (hour/day patterns)?
+Relevant for staffing, delivery operations, and promotion timing.

+### D. What does customer lifetime behavior look like?
+Basic retention metrics such as order frequency and time between purchases.

+Each question is answered by generating a materialized (saved) aggregated table in PostgreSQL.

+---

+## 5. Project Steps

+### Step 1 — Load Data
+All six CSV files were imported into PostgreSQL using `CREATE TABLE` and `COPY FROM`.

+### Step 2 — Exploratory SQL
+Initial queries were used to check table size, product counts, user ordering behavior, and ordering times.

+### Step 3 — Aggregated Tables
+The following tables were created to answer business questions:

+- `agg_department_sales`
+- `agg_reorder_rate`
+- `agg_time_patterns`
+- `agg_user_lifetime`

+These tables serve as clean inputs for visualization tools.

+### Step 4 — Power BI Dashboard
+A simple dashboard was created to visualize category performance, reorder rates, order timing patterns, and user lifetime metrics.

+---

+## 6. Skills Demonstrated

+**Technical**
+- PostgreSQL
+- SQL joins, grouping, and window logic
+- Data modeling and cleaning
+- Power BI visualization
+- Git version control

+**Business**
+- Category performance analysis
+- Customer retention and reorder behavior
+- Demand timing patterns
+- KPI design and communication

+---

+If you want, I can also add:

+- a “Project Structure” section
+- a summary of results
+- screenshot placeholders
+- instructions to reproduce the analysis

+Just tell me what you want next.